 Guided tours: Most camps provide walking tours accompanied by experienced tour guides who explain the history of the camp and some of the lives behind it.

 Exhibitions and memorials: Spend some time for enjoying the exhibitions and memorials inside the camp.
 These exhibitions are a painful reminder of the fact that the prisoners had to go through in the course of the Second World War holocaust.
-Whether you are around the family members or friends of the deceased or at the scene of crime, be courteous, courteous, courteous…
+Whether you are around the family members or friends of the deceased or at the scene of the crime, be courteous, courteous, courteous…

 After Your Visit